VertigoRay/salt-osx-dsconfigad/README.md

 ##Install

-This is a very basic (4 steps) install walkthrough.
+This is a very basic install walkthrough.
 You will need to adjust this to your environment.
 If you have salt specific questions, connected with the [SaltStack community](http://saltstack.org).

 1. Place [dsconfigad.py](https://github.com/VertigoRay/salt-osx-dsconfigad/blob/master/dsconfigad.py) in the file_roots/[_modules](http://bit.ly/19X3Y4c) directory.
 2. Setup the [dsconfigad Pillar](#pillar).